 The General Partner maximizes returns by constantly evaluating portfolio holdings for daily or even intra-day price movements utilizing it’s proprietary technical buy and sell algorithms as part of its trading strategy.
 All positions are reviewed daily with the philosophy of starting each day from the previous night’s close, not the original cost.
 The General Partner will often trade the same security multiple times, opportunistically buying and exiting in order to generate superior performance.
 The actual timing of the transactions is determined in part by the Fund’s proprietary technical analysis.

 Fundamental analysis starts with the precept that no one knows a business as well as the people running it.
 The General Partner therefore prefers, but is not restricted, to trade securities or sectors that have significant insider purchases or unusual selling patterns.
 The General Partner deploys a 10-point checklist that includes but not limited to discounted cash flow valuation, PEG and PE ratios, analyst opinions as well as significant catalysts; such as adverse or positive litigation outcomes, drug and medical invention approvals or denials, and patent disputes.

 As an opportunistic long/short hedge fund, the General Partner occasionally uses leverage in Partnership investments.
 The Fund has no mandate to be invested at all times and may hold large cash balances and/or hedge positions with futures, options, ETFs, and/or derivatives.

-*All Investments involve risk, including the loss of principal.
+All investments involve risk, including loss of principal.
+Past performance is not necessarily indicative of future results.
 This is neither a solicitation or offer to sell any security.
-Past performance is not necessarily indicative of future results.
-An offer c
+An offer can only be made through the Fund’s Private Offering Documents